 Recommendations on dosages, indications and methods of administration for the active substances that are most commonly used in paediatrics have been published on the SwissPedDose website since April 2018.
 Health professionals have free access to the database.

-The initial operating phase of SwissPedDose was completed at the end of 2021.
-The aim of the initial operating phase – to harmonise dosage recommendations for 130 active substances – has been achieved successfully.
-As of November 2021, the register already contained 460 dosage recommendations for 134 substances that are used in infectious diseases, neonatology and general paediatrics, as well as in anaesthesia and intensive care.
+The initial operating phase of SwissPedDose was successfully completed at the end of 2021.
+The second operating phase will continue until the end of 2025.
+The aim of this second operating phase – to harmonise the dosage recommendations for 230 active substances – has been achieved.
+As of October 2024, the register already contained 713 dosage recommendations for 239 substances that are used in infectious diseases, neonatology and general paediatrics, as well as in anaesthesia, intensive care, primary care paediatrics, community pharmacy, psychiatry and neurology.

 As a sign of the exemplary nature of the SwissPedDose project, an article on the development of the project appeared in the European Journal of Pediatrics in late 2021.
 The article can be accessed at the following link: